-Concatenates str_2 , including the terminating null character, to the end of str_1 .
+Concatenates str_2, including the terminating null character, to the end of str_1.

-'''

-#include <string.h>

 char strcat (char str_1, const char str_2);

-'''

-The streat function has variants named streat32 and streat64 for use with 32-bit and 64-bit pointer sizes, respectively.
+The strcat function has variants named strcat32 and strcat64 for use with 32-bit and 64-bit pointer sizes, respectively.
 See Section 1.10 for more information on using pointer-size-specific functions.

-str_1, str_2

-Pointers to null-terminated character strings.
+str_1, str_2 Pointers to null-terminated character strings.